ncharanaraj/netflix-gpt/README.md

 - Bugfix: If the user is not logged in redirect /browse to login page and vice versa.
 - unsbscribed to the onAuthStateChanged callback
 - Add hardcoded value to constants.
+- Register TMDB api and create an app and get access token
+- Get data from TMDB now playing movies list API